SEMSL Rules

 - GAME LENGTH:

-- In the second game of a double header, teams are encouraged to play full 7-inning games.
+- In the second game of a double header, teams are encouraged to play full 7-inning games as long as both teams agree and visibility is not an issue.

 - However, if it is too dark to safely field the ball during an inning, the game should be stopped and the score should be marked from whatever the last fully complete inning was.